Macronius/Amazone-app/README.md

     3. define a route for signin screen in App.js
     3. create signin constants, actions and reducers
     4. Update Header based on user login

+22. Implement SignIn Action
+    1. create signin constants, actions and reducers
+    2. add reducer to store.js
+    3. use action in SigninScreen.js